Felipecordeiiro/Felipecordeiiro/README.md

 ## PS:

-- 🧑🏾‍💻 Searching job in data science (ML or DL), processing image, dev. back-end.
+- 🧑🏾‍💻 Searching job in data science, Machine or Deep Learning Developer, Processing Image or Backend Developer.

 ## About me: